Dog Nutrition Basics - Essential Health Nutrients

 In manufactured pet foods, most dietary carbohydrates are grains, such as wheat, corn and rice.

-When dogs and cats consume diets containing more energy than is needed, excess carbohydrate energy is stored in the form of glycogen in the liver and muscles, and is converted to fat and stored in adipose tissues.
-During periods of fasting, stress or exercise, glycogen is broken down to glucose and delivered to the bloodstream where it is distributed to all body tissues.
+Excess carbohydrate energy is stored in the form of glycogen in the liver and muscles and is converted to fat and stored in adipose tissues.
+During periods of fasting, stress or exercise, glycogen is broken down to glucose and delivered to the bloodstream, where it is distributed to all body tissues.

-Common sources of digestible carbohydrate found in dog and cat foods include:
+Common sources of digestible carbohydrates found in dog and cat foods include:

 Cereal grain or flour from: